Islamic Funeral Prayer & the Finality of Death

 Rewards for Prayer

-Offering the funeral prayer is comes with a reward for the person who says the prayer as well as for the deceased.
+Offering the funeral prayer comes with a reward for the person who says the prayer and the deceased.
 It is said that the person who says the prayer gains “one Qeerat of reward,” and the person who says the prayer and stays by the body until its burial will receive “two Qeerats of reward.”

-Sometime special circumstances surrounding the death of a Muslim make it impossible for another Muslim to pray the Janazah prayer over the body.
-In this special case, it is sometimes considered acceptable for the prayer to be performed elsewhere.
+Sometimes special circumstances surrounding the death of a Muslim make it impossible for another Muslim to pray the Janazah prayer over the body.
+In this particular case, performing the prayer elsewhere is sometimes considered acceptable.

 Finality of Death